JQpenguin/agent-trident/README.md

 | --- | --- |
 | `data/trident_benchmark.json` | Sanitized review subset used by the scripts |

-TRIDENT is a fully synthetic benchmark.
-All task scenarios, environments, tool definitions, simulated observations, and gold tool-call sequences are generated for research purposes and do not contain real user data, patient data, crowdworker data, or other real personal information.

-During anonymous review, we release a small manually sanitized test subset for reviewer inspection and quick testing.
-Although the data are synthetic, some generated fields may contain realistic-looking placeholders, such as email addresses, file paths, account identifiers, or system paths, which could be mistaken for real information or author-identifying metadata.
-The full 1,120-sample benchmark will be included in the public project release upon acceptance.

 ## 🚀 Quick Start: GPT-5.4

 Run inference and evaluation with GPT-5.4: